 - Registered Teacher Status with the Royal Academy of Dance (RAD RTS);

-- Registered Teacher Status with the Imperial Society of Teachers of Dancing in the National Dance branch.
+- Professional Teaching Qualifications with the Imperial Society of Teachers of Dancing in the National Dance branch.

 The Three-Year Diploma Program is available to adults 18 years of age and above who have completed Grade 12 (OSSD or equivalent) and who have a strong dance background.

 Successful applicants are invited to register for a four-day second stage assessment held at NBS May 8 – 11, 2017.